elmasse/nextein-www/posts/guides/03-creating-pages.md

 ```

 Now, this is not different from the example in the previous guide.
 But in this case we want to generate a `/blog`.
-To do that, we just need to adjust our `exportPathMap` in `next.config.js` as follows:
+To do that, we just need to adjust our `exportPathMap` in `next.config.js` as follows (only needed in versions prior to `v2.5.0`):

 ```js